White Dwarfs in Globular Clusters: Astrophysical Use of White Dwarfs in Globular Clusters

 Also other channels may exist to produce white dwarfs with masses above or below the cluster mean, as described in Sect.~\ref{GCsec:wdbin}.
 The spectroscopic determination of the white dwarf masses in a globular cluster was first attempted by \cite{Moehler00} for white dwarfs in NGC\,6397.
 However, the low S/N ratio of the spectra of these very faint stars did not allow them to determine the mass with sufficient accuracy.
 Multi-colour photometry of white dwarfs in NGC\,6752 in combination with low-resolution spectra allowed \cite{Moehler04} to estimate a most probable mass of 0.53\,M$_\odot$ for the bright white dwarfs in this cluster (assuming a true distance modulus of $(m-M)_0$ = 13.20 and a hydrogen layer mass of 10$^{-4}$M$_\odot$).

+Using spectroscopy of six white dwarf members of M\,4 to fit effective temperatures and surface gravities \cite{Kaliraietal2009} derive masses via the mass-radius relation.
+The masses are adjusted by +0.034\,M$_\odot$ as suggested by the model spectra of \cite{TremblayBergeron2008b} and yield an average mass of 0.53$\pm$0.01\,M$_\odot$ in good agreement with theoretical expectations.

-\item \emph{The white dwarf envelope mass}\\ In the case of DA white dwarfs the cooling sequence location depends also on the mass of the residual hydrogen-rich envelope.
+\item \emph{The white dwarf envelope mass}\\ In the case of DA white dwarfs the cooling sequence location depends also on the mass of the residual H-rich envelope.
 The thickness of the envelope is important for the energy loss rate of the white dwarf cores and also affects the white dwarf radius at a given temperature (\cite{Salaris01}).
 For ranges in envelope mass from 10$^{-4}$M$_\odot$ to 10$^{-6}$M$_\odot$ the cooling sequences for DA white dwarfs differ by about 0.07 in $M_V$, whereas non-DA white dwarfs show no difference.
 This also affects {\it spectroscopically} derived masses (see above), with the resulting mass being about 0.04\,M$_\odot$\ higher when using the {\it evolutionary} envelope mass ($10^{-4}$M$_\odot$, \cite{Fontaine97}) as opposed to virtually zero envelope mass.
-This mass uncertainty corresponds to an uncertainty of 0.1~mag in the distance modulus and 1--1.5\,Gyr in the age derived from the main sequence turnoff.
+This mass uncertainty corresponds to an uncertainty of 0.1\,mag in the distance modulus and 1--1.5\,Gyr in the age derived from the main sequence turnoff.

 \item \emph{Spectral type}\\ DB stars are fainter than DA stars at a given colour, with the offset depending on the filter combination (i.e. the offset is greater in $V$ vs. $B-V$ than in $I$ vs. $V-I$).
-In the field we find a ratio of DA:non-DA of about 4:1 (\cite{Salaris01}), while the number for globular clusters is currently unknown (cf. Sect.~\ref{GCsec:Spec}).
+In the field we find a ratio of DA:non-DA of about 4:1 (\cite{Salaris01}, \cite{TremblayBergeron2008a}), while the number for globular clusters appears to be much lower (cf. Sect.~\ref{GCsec:Spec}).
 As non-DAs have colour-magnitude relations different from DAs (DA white dwarfs are, at fixed luminosity, systematically cooler than DBs) their undetected presence in the white dwarf cooling sequence can bias the distance determination.
-Since the cooling sequences are well separated e.g. in $B-V$, however, this effect can be accounted for by a prudent choice of filters.
-However, the possible occurrence of helium-core white dwarfs makes the photometric identification of DA and DB white dwarfs a risky approach, since helium-core white dwarfs, at fixed luminosity, are also systematically cooler than DBs.
+Since the cooling sequences are well separated (e.g. in $B-V$) this effect can be accounted for by a prudent choice of filters.
+However, the possible occurrence of He-core white dwarfs makes the photometric identification of DA and DB white dwarfs a risky approach, since He-core white dwarfs, at fixed luminosity, are also systematically cooler than DB C/O core white dwarfs.